LuigiMasini/telegram-notion-saver/README.md

 ## Future improvements

+- documentation & guides
 - Workspaces & templates can be shared between users
-- support for files, audio, stikers etc
+- support for images, files, audio, stikers, video, etc
 - support for url buttons in forwarded messages
 - multiple templates active at the same time, automatically determine which one to use looking at formats, link domains, forwarded from, is / contains file
 - a template can modify multiple pages (save same content to more than one location with more than one rule)
-- notion properties default value for url metadata
 - in TemplateRule have different order for parsing and writing (may be useful when writing blocks)
 - add possibility to add a sub page block with certain title and content
-- regex support for text splitting (instead of endsWith) and text filtering, like having ABC and you want AB in a prop
+- regex support for text splitting (instead of endsWith) and text filtering, like having ABC and you want AC in a prop
+- more freedom in content

-Still a Work In Progress
+> **Still a Work In Progress**